Twicefred/Writing/Stories from TK City (Markdown)/Suggestions.md

 “Did you check the batteries?”
 I asked, walking toward the coffee table and picking up the remote.
 “Because you need to change them from time to time.”

-Lex didn’t answer, seemingly preoccupied.
-Yeah, there’s nothing wrong with it, I thought, pressing a few buttons and finding no issue with switching channels.
-Has he seriously forgotten how a tv remote works?
+Lex didn’t answer, seemingly preoccupied. '*Yeah, there’s nothing wrong with it,*' I thought, pressing a few buttons and finding no issue with switching channels. '*Has he seriously forgotten how a tv remote works?*'

 I put it out of my mind as I noticed Lex putting down two plates on the kitchen table.
 A small portion for myself, and a veritable mountain of food for him.
 I wasted no time in scarfing down the omelette, washing it down with a glass of orange juice.